 \section{Stepsize Controller}

-Dyson Brownian Motion almost surely never crosses the singularities.
-Hence, conditioning on non-crossing corresponds to conditioning on a probability $1$ event, which does not change the dynamics.
+Dyson Brownian motion almost surely never crosses the singularities.
+Hence, conditioning on non-crossing corresponds to conditioning on an event of probability one, which does not change the dynamics.
 Given the noise, we can thus calculate the maximal step size, beyond which we would cross the singularity.
 This is a very useful upper bound, which we employ in practice to get the numerical scheme working.
 It has two effects: (1) close to the boundary of the Weyl Chamber, it avoids numerically stepping over the singularities and (2) far from the boundary, it allows for larger step size, increasing efficiency.